Southwest Airlines cancels hundreds of flights, disrupting some holiday travelers

 After thousands of U.S. flights were canceled or delayed over the holidays in 2022, most holiday travelers this year are off to a cheerier start this Christmas.
 But a few trouble spots were emerging on Christmas Day.

-Nearly 150 flights to, from or within the U.S. had been been cancelled as of 3:18 p.m.
-Eastern Time, while just over 1,400 were delayed, according to tracking service FlightAware.
+Roughly 157 flights to, from or within the U.S. had been been cancelled as of 5:25 p.m.
+Eastern Time, while just 2,058 were delayed, according to tracking service FlightAware.

 Airlines had canceled only 1.2% of U.S. flights so far this year as of Dec.
 22, the lowest in five years.
 Nearly 3 million passengers were expected to pass through domestic airports during the busy holiday period, up 16% from 2022.